cypress-io/cypress-documentation/source/zh-cn/guides/core-concepts/conditional-testing.md

   .click()     // more commands here
 ```

-Alternatively, if you are creating users, it might just be easier to create the user and simply set whether you want the wizard to be shown ahead of time.
+Alternatively, if you are creating users, it might just be easier to create the user and set whether you want the wizard to be shown ahead of time.
 That would avoid this check later.

 ### Embed data in the DOM: